Travis Williams (basketball)

 Travis Williams (born May 27, 1969) is an American former professional basketball player.

 Born in Columbia, South Carolina, he attended South Carolina State University and signed with the Charlotte Hornets in 1997 where he played until 1999.

+Williams played in the Continental Basketball Association (CBA) for the Fort Wayne Fury, Oklahoma City Cavalry, Florida Beachdogs and Rockford Lightning from 1991 to 1997.
+He was selected to the All-CBA First Team in 1997.

 From 2000 to 2001, he played with Vertical Vision Cantu of the Italian league.